-Coming fresh off of the 148th annual meeting of the American Fisheries Society, a meeting themed on communicating to a diverse audience, it was apparent to me that our communication cannot truly reach a diverse audience if we aren't fully diversifying our method of outreach.
-I had the thought in the back of my head for a few months prior to the meeting, 'Why hasn't someone made a fisheries science podcast?'
+Coming fresh off of the 148th annual meeting of the American Fisheries Society, a meeting themed on communicating to a diverse audience, it was apparent to Nick that our communication cannot truly reach a diverse audience if we aren't fully diversifying our method of outreach.
+He had a thought in the back of his head for a few months prior to the meeting, 'Why hasn't someone made a fisheries science podcast?'
 There seemed to be a podcast for every other topic, hobby, sport, or television show so why not fisheries science?
-After hearing some other people mention podcasts at AFS 148, and talking to some briefly about it, I decided to pull the trigger.
-This normally introverted person was going to take on forming a podcast.
+After hearing some other people mention podcasts at AFS 148, and talking to some briefly about it, Nick decided to pull the trigger.

 If you have a topic that you want covered or know a person that you think will be a great guest, reach out and let me know.
 This podcast is for you, the listeners, so tell me what you want.

-I am Nick Kramer, your inexperienced podcast host.
-I currently live in Kansas with my wife, Caryn, and two dogs where I work as a management biologist for the Kansas Department of Wildlife, Parks, and Tourism.
-My main duties are to sample our public waters and to make management decisions based on that information.
-I am also fortunate enough to be able to do a small research project in which I am evaluating gill net design to sample fishes in our Kansas impoundments.
-Prior to that, I received my master's degree at Southeast Missouri State University under Quinton Phelps.
-My thesis was titled Application of Mark-Recapture to Evaluate Sustainability: Case Studies on Two Paddlefish Populations in Missouri.
-I evaluated exploitation of Paddlefish in the Mississippi River for one chapter and derived growth and mortality information from historic tagging data for the Black River Paddlefish population.
-While there I got to play with all sorts of large river fishes such as Lake, Pallid, and Shovelnose Sturgeon, American Eel, Blue and Flathead Catfish, and i've seen more Asian Carp than I care to see again.
+Nick Kramer currently lives in Kansas with his wife Caryn, daughter Cecelia, son Wyatt, and two dogs.
+He works as a management biologist for the Kansas Department of Wildlife and Parks sampling public waters and to making management decisions based on that information.
+Prior to that, he received a master's degree at Southeast Missouri State University under Quinton Phelps.
+His thesis was titled Application of Mark-Recapture to Evaluate Sustainability: Case Studies on Two Paddlefish Populations in Missouri.
+While there he got to play with all sorts of large river fishes such as Paddlefish, Lake, Pallid, and Shovelnose Sturgeon, American Eel, Blue and Flathead Catfish, and Nick has seen more Asian Carp than he care to see again.

-As you could deduce from the picture, I am an Iowa State fan (my wife would say i'm a diehard).
-I grew up in Iowa and fished farm ponds every chance I got.
-I eventually made my way to Iowa State where I got my B.S. in Animal Ecology with an emphasis on Fisheries and Aquatic Sciences.
-I regularly make it back to Iowa to see family and watch my Cyclones; Loyal Son, Forever True!
+Nick is an Iowa State fan and football season ticket holder.
+He grew up in Iowa and fished farm ponds every chance he got.
+Nick eventually made his way to Iowa State where he got his B.S. in Animal Ecology with an emphasis on Fisheries and Aquatic Sciences.
+He regularly make it back to Iowa to see family and watch his Cyclones; Loyal Son, Forever True!